Sihong31/hacker_news_clone/README.md

 Then, still in terminal in the app folder do

+#this logs you into heroku
+heroku login

-heroku login  #this logs you into heroku heroku create  #this creates your app and creates a ‘heroku’ remote in your git setup git push heroku master #this deploys your app. heroku run rake db:migrate #this will set up your database heroku open #this will open your default browser on the root page of your app.
+#this creates your app and creates a ‘heroku’ remote in your git setup
+heroku create

+git push heroku master #this deploys your app.

+#this will set up your database
+heroku run rake db:migrate

+#this will open your default browser on the root page of your app
+heroku open

 Once it’s deployed: